nashville-software-school/uix-look-alike/README.md

 * Grunt (with JSHINT)

 ## Deadline
-* You have 24 hours to complete this site.
+* You have 24 hours to complete this site:  Wednesday, 4pm.